innolitics/rdm/rdm/base/software_plan.md

 To the extent possible, software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [62304:5.2.1]{% endif %}.{% if not system.is_software_only_device %} Software requirements must be tied to one or more originating system requirements via the system requirement's ids{% if system.auditor_notes %} [62304:5.1.1.c]{% endif %}.
 If a software requirement can not be tied back to any system requirements, new system requirements should be added.{% endif %}

-The informational appendix has additional guidance about requirements analysis.{# add link #}
+The appendices have additional guidance about requirements analysis.{# TODO: add link #}

 When software requirements are added or changed, re-evaluate the medical device risk analysis{% if system.auditor_notes %} [62304:5.2.4]{% endif %} and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate {% if system.auditor_notes %} [62304:5.2.5]{% endif %}.